3/3: Mathematical notation

 summary.
 There is no such thing as “wrong” notation.
 All that counts is that you get the math right and communicate your ideas clearly.

 Last time I explained how it’s not accurate to say that an electron “is” a wave function, because an electron is a thing in the universe and a wave function is a mathematical object, and mathematical objects don’t live in the real universe.
-When people talk about wave functions, they often use the letter $\psi$.
-Obviously, even though it looks all nice and wavy, the $\psi$ itself isn’t the wave function either – it’s just its name.
+When people talk about wave functions, they often use the letter .
+Obviously, even though it looks all nice and wavy, the itself isn’t the wave function either – it’s just its name.
 The concept of names is one we know and love from the real world: When I point at a chair and say, “This is Bob,” it’ll be clear what I mean when I explain that Bob has three legs.
 While it’s a terrible idea to call a chair Bob, giving things and their relationships with each other funny names is basically what mathematics is all about.

-Just like we grew up believing that dictionaries had authority over the reality of words, school taught us that $+$ means you add two numbers, $-$ means you subtract them, $\times$ means you times them, and so on.
+Just like we grew up believing that dictionaries had authority over the reality of words, school taught us that means you add two numbers, means you subtract them, means you times them, and so on.
 But these symbols weren’t handed down from the heavens to the first humans to walk the Earth.
 There was a time when they didn’t exist, and then someone made them up.
-Now, $+, -, /, \times$ are pretty basic and sometimes you may even have a use for them in every day life, so these symbols are generally assumed to refer to their corresponding arithmetic operation.
-There are a handful of other symbols that are pretty unambiguous in their meaning, like $\sqrt{\cdot}$ or $=$, but beyond this lies madness.
+Now, are pretty basic and sometimes you may even have a use for them in every day life, so these symbols are generally assumed to refer to their corresponding arithmetic operation.
+There are a handful of other symbols that are pretty unambiguous in their meaning, like or , but beyond this lies madness.

 madness 1: when wrong is right and right is complicated